Slip and Fall Accidents

 Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for their own safety.
 If the victim knows or should know of the danger before the slip or trip, they will lose their case because they did not adequately protect themselves.
 You have to look where you are walking.
-So the person who decides to walk on ice or is looking at his cellphone at the time of the accident may very well lose because paying attention or taking a different path could have saved them from the accident.
+So the person who decides to walk on ice or is looking at his cellphone at the time they step in that hole may very well lose their case, because paying attention to what was ahead or taking a different path could have saved them from the accident.

 Evidence builds strong legal cases.
-Without proof that the property owner knew about the hazardous situation which resulted in your injury, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.
+Without proof that the property owner knew about the hazardous situation or had a sufficient amount of time to discover the danger and in turn warn others about or correct it, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.

 If you have been injured in a slip and fall accident because of a property owner's negligence in Rockville, Bethesda, Wheaton or any of the greater areas of Maryland, Virginia, or Washington D.C., please contact the Law Offices of Maryland slip and fall attorney Stuart L. Plotnick today to schedule a free case evaluation with one of our experienced slip and fall lawyers.
 We can help you obtain the compensation you need to fully recover from your injuries.